The Illustrated Wee Free Men

 What can I say about Granny Aching?
 Well, other than what the story reveals, of course?
 Almost all the matronly women authority figures in Pratchett's books are awesome, some more authoritarian while others rather quietly compelling.
 Granny Weatherwax is an all-time favorite of mine, but close on her heels is Nanny Ogg, and now the no-longer-with-us Granny Aching, Tiffany's grandma.

 It is quite a wild ride when Tiffany sets out into the dream world where Wentworth is trapped.
-She not only manages to get back Wentworth but also rescue the Baron's son Roland who was decomposing there unbeknownst to him.
+She not only manages to get back Wentworth but also rescues the Baron's son, Roland, who was decomposing there unbeknownst to him.

 Although it is a suggested Young Adult novel, the book is a wonderful read for older readers.
 This is another of Pratchett's books that I would love to have on my bookshelf to pass on to my kids when they are ready for it.